autogluon/autogluon/examples/text_prediction/README.md

                            --exp_dir ag_product_sentiment \
                            --mode stacking  2>&1  | tee -a ag_product_sentiment/log.txt
 ```
-It will generate a `submission.csv` file and you can try to submit it in
+It will generate a `submission.csv` file and you can try to submit that to the competition leaderboard.

 ## Predict Price of Book
 Here, we provide the example that shows how to use AutoGluon to achieve top performance in [Book Price Prediction](https://www.machinehack.com/hackathons/predict_the_price_of_books/overview).